 Upper Body – Lower Body – Core & Flexibility

-Lower body.
+Lower body workout.
 This workout will work your quads, hamstrings, glutes and calves.
 As legs will receive particular attention, your metabolic rate will probably rise as a result.
 Try and do these workouts early in the week to get them out the way.
 Leaving them until later can only result in avoiding and missing them entirely.